redis/NRedisStack/README.md

 ## Note

-This project builds on [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), and seeks to bring native support for Redis Modules to the C# ecosystem.
+This project builds on [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), and seeks to bring native support for Redis Stack commands to the C# ecosystem.

 ## API